Discipline

 Penalties

 You will be given penalties if the university decides the allegation against you is proven.
-This is decided on a case-by-case basis and the greater penalties will only be applied for major offences if they are suitably serious or if there have been multiple offences during your time at Keele.
+This is decided on a case-by-case basis and the greater penalties will only be applied if they are suitably serious or if there have been multiple offences during your time at Keele.

 If your case is decided at Stage 1 there will be limits on the penalties you can get.